 The West Hollywood City Council established the West Hollywood Business Improvement Area and the Hotel Marketing Benefit Zone to promote West Hollywood as a travel destination in 1989.
 While the business improvement district was one of the first in the area, other nearby cities had since formed similar organizations that began to vastly outspend West Hollywood in tourism marketing efforts.

 Thus, in 2014, the city created the new West Hollywood Tourism Business Improvement District, funded by an increase in the hotel assessment, to address this imbalance and continue positioning the city as a top travel destination in Southern California and beyond.
-In a city of only 1.9 square miles, West Hollywood now has 16 hotels and an annual visitor economic impact that has grown to more than $900M USD.
+In a city of only 1.9 square miles, West Hollywood now has 20 hotels and an annual visitor economic impact that has grown to more than $1.83B USD in direct visitor spending.

 Tom Kiely – President & CEO